EmanueleMirante/EmanueleMirante/README.md

-### I'm currently:

-Research Fellow at UNISA:  The grant focuses on the study of anomaly detection techniques for monitoring via IoT sensors vital data of patients with chronic conditions.
+[comment]: <>  (### I'm currently: Research Fellow at UNISA:  The grant focuses on the study of anomaly detection techniques for monitoring via IoT sensors vital data of patients with chronic conditions.)